slepc/slepc/doc/source/documentation/manual/st.md

 A discussion on the different options available for the Davidson solvers can be found in {cite:p}`Romero:2014:PID`.

 {#sec:explicit}
-### Explicit Computation of Coefficient Matrix
+### Explicit Computation of the Coefficient Matrix

-Three possibilities can be distinguished regarding the form of the coefficient matrix of the linear systems of equations associated with the different spectral transformations.
+Three possibilities can be distinguished regarding the form of the coefficient matrix of the systems of linear equations associated with the different spectral transformations.
 The possible coefficient matrices are:

 -   Simple: $B$.